Best daily deals

 No matter where you buy the JBL Charge 4 from, JBL covers you with a 1 year warranty to replace a defective product.
 If you want to buy a refurbished speaker, you can check JBL’s website, and it’s common for Amazon to put JBL’s products on sale.

-This speaker isn’t specifically billed as an at-home speaker since portability is one of its main features.
+This speaker isn’t explicitly billed as an at-home speaker since portability is one of its main features.
 However, that doesn’t mean you can’t do so; in fact, one of Lily’s favorite speakers to use in the apartment is the portable Bose SoundLink Micro.